Our Services

 These cysts form when skin cells get trapped under the surface instead of shedding normally.

-If you're experiencing a painless bump that matches this description, you can check your symptoms with a free AI-powered tool to get personalized guidance on whether what you're seeing requires immediate attention or can be monitored at home.
+If you're experiencing a painless bump that matches this description, you can get personalized guidance with a free symptom checker to understand whether what you're seeing requires immediate attention or can be monitored at home.

 Most epidermoid cysts are harmless.
 However, if infected, they may need medical treatment.